How Germany is rethinking security for its Jewish community following the Yom Kippur synagogue attack - Jewish Telegraphic Agency

 After the synagogue attack, the group called for police protection of “all synagogues, Jewish and Israeli institutions in Germany,” charging that police had “misjudged” the threat facing smaller communities like Halle.
 It also recommended improving police response time, noting that it took 16 minutes for officers to confront the shooter.

 “It is time that Germany decides how it deals with hatred of Jews and other inhuman hatred forms,” Elio Adler, the group’s chairman, wrote.
-“The previous methods are clearly not enough. ”
+“The previous methods are clearly not enough.”

 German officials seem to agree.
 They were quick to condemn the Oct.
 9 attack and reassure the Jewish community of their support.
 Chancellor Angela Merkel attended a vigil in Berlin that day and told Jews in Halle that her government was committed “to do everything possible so that you can live safely.”